An exciting feature of UWA's undergraduate degrees, broadening units will add a valuable dimension to your studies.

 Broadening your study at undergraduate level will ensure you are a well-rounded graduate, giving you a global perspective that will prepare you for success in a changing and increasingly international workplace.

 Category A broadening units focus on aspects of the globalised and culturally diverse environment.
-Successful completion of at least one of these units, from the options that fall outside your main degree, will satisfy your Category A requirement.
+Successful completion of at least one of these units, from the options that fall outside the area of knowledge of the degree in which your degree-specific major is offered, will satisfy your Category A requirement.

 UWA Study Abroad and Student Exchange programs offer you the opportunity to study overseas at renowned universities while still gaining credit towards your UWA degree.
 Completing part of your studies overseas is a great way to learn more about the world and other cultures and will help you develop a level of independence and confidence highly regarded by employers.
 These programs are open to all students, including international students.

-Category B broadening units can be chosen from any area outside those in your degree, including Category A and LOTE units, provided you have fulfilled any unit prerequisites.
+Category B broadening units can be chosen from any area outside the area of your degree, provided you have fulfilled any unit prerequisites.
 You can either choose to study a range of electives as your Category B units or take them as part of a second major chosen from outside your degree.
-Units studied overseas as part of an approved Study Abroad or Student Exchange program may also be eligible for consideration as a Category B broadening unit.

-There are many interesting Category B options as nearly all units offered at a Level 1 undergraduate level can be selected as Category B broadening units, giving you hundreds of choices.
+There are many interesting Category B options as nearly all Level 1 undergraduate units can be selected as Category B broadening units, giving you hundreds of choices.

-If you are studying a Bachelor of Philosophy (Honours) you will choose your broadening units from a degree other than the one housing your degree-specific major.
-For example, if you are enrolled in the BPhil(Hons) with a degree-specific major in science, you will choose your broadening units from the areas of arts, commerce and/or design.
+If you are studying a Bachelor of Philosophy (Honours) you will normally choose your broadening units from a degree other than the one housing your degree-specific major.
+For example, if you are enrolled in the BPhil(Hons) with a degree-specific major in science, you will normally choose your broadening units from the areas of arts, commerce and/or design.
+Some special provisions apply in the case of Languages Other Than English units and School of Indigenous Studies units which allow you take these as Category A broadening units in specific circumstances even if they are in the same degree as your degree-specific major.

 Several faculties have pages that outline some of the broadening units offered in their areas of study.